 We in the meantime quickly pooled whatever money we had in our wallets and also standby our credit cards in case we were still short.
 Seeing that we are now pooling the money for the deposits and there is a high chance of us managing to pay the deposit for the 3 guys, the immigration officers stopped harassing us and left us.
 One of the officers, however, was keeping a close eye on us from far.

-ATM withdrawals and using whatever cash in hand somehow was enough for the 3 guys to squeeze enough to pay for the deposit and we were glad that we managed to settle this after almost 1.5 hours struggling with the payments.
+ATM withdrawals and using whatever cash in our pockets somehow was enough for the 3 guys to squeeze enough to pay for the deposit and we were glad that we managed to settle this after almost 1.5 hours struggling with the payments.

-We were not alone in this situation – there was another of guys who have also had problems paying in cash and they were waiting for their bank to allow the transaction.
-Another was an old man from Switzerland who had often travelled to Cambodia – he found his Swiss credit card was blocked in Cambodia.
+We were not alone in this situation – there was another group of guys who also had problems paying the USD3,000 deposit and they were waiting for their bank to allow the transaction.
+Another was an old man from Switzerland who had often travel to Cambodia – he found his Swiss credit card was blocked in Cambodia.
 He is unable to call his bank too and now he is stuck in the country and may need to fly back home.

-In the end, I understand from him that someone from the Ministry of Health comes over and assisted him to get the cash to pay for the deposit.
+In the end, I understand from him that he managed to get someone from the Ministry of Health to come over and assisted him to get the cash to pay for the deposit.